Creating custom language plugins

 name to some of the data structures that Wrattler keeps.
 When Wrattler parses

-source code for each code block, it creates a language-specific Block
+source code for each code block, it creates a language-specific Block value.
+Later,

-operation of the language plugin to create a graph Node
+it runs the bind operation of the language plugin to create a graph Node.

 We define a new type of blocks and nodes for our plugin and store output

-in both.
-In addition, the Node
+frame name and inputs in both.
+In addition, the Node will also need to remember

 all data frames that are in scope (so that we can create a unchecked checkbox